 Bone fractures are more common in people with diabetes than those without diabetes, but this appears to be because osteoporosis and diabetes are co-morbid, rather than one causes the other, at least for Type II diabetes.
 Type I possibly contributes to the onset of osteoporosis, but the proof is not strong.

 Lifestyle practices such as cigarette smoking, alcohol consumption, and lack of exercise can increase the risk of osteoporosis.
 Hormone abnormalities (include hyperthyroidism and low levels of sex hormones) can increase risk.
 A very rare hormone problem is hyperparathyroidism, where the parathyroid gland in the brain produces too much hormone.

-Less common causes of osteroporosis include.hyperthyroidism, acromegaly (abnormal growth of the hands, feet, and face due to gland abnormalities), and pregnancy.
+Less common causes of osteoporosis include.hyperthyroidism (overactive thyroid), acromegaly (abnormal growth of the hands, feet, and face due to gland abnormalities), and pregnancy.

 More on symptoms of osteoporosis